manuelbieh/react-book/advanced-concepts/higher-order-components.md

 };
 ```

-And just like that we have implemented our very first own CSV Layout component.
+And just like that we have implemented our very first own CSV layout component.
 We check again whether the data is being loaded, then whether `items` are present.
 This could also be extracted into another HOC component as HOCs can be nested as many times as you like.
 In the end, they are all just functions which are passed as parameters to yet another function.

 At last, we can render the output: we iterate through the list of `items`, pick the relevant properties `name`, `symbol` and `quotes` via **Object Destructuring** and then wrap the individual lines with a `pre` element to correctly display the end of the line.